ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Avian</summary>

 + Slow falling can be toggled.
-+ Spectral Arrows deal increased damage when shot by an Avian.
++ Arrows and Spectral Arrows receive a +25% damage increase increased damage when shot by an Avian.
+Tipped Arrows do not receive a damage increase.

 </details>